aws-samples/aws-graviton-md-example/README.md

 pcluster create-cluster -n gv-cluster -c 0-md-clutser.yaml
 ```

-[!Note]
+> [!Note]
-All of the steps in this repo were performed on ParallelCluster version 3.6.0.
+> All of the steps in this repo were performed and confirmed working on ParallelCluster version 3.6.0.

 ## Compilers & Libraries